-If a student is on FASAP probation as a result of an approved appeal and fails to meet the terms of the accepted FASAP academic plan, the student will be ineligible for future financial aid.
-A student may submit a subsequent FASAP Appeal, with completely different extenuating circumstances.
+If student is on FASAP probation as a result of an approved appeal and fail to meet the terms of the accepted FASAP academic plan, student will be ineligible for future financial aid.
+Student may submit a subsequent FASAP Appeal, with completely different extenuating circumstances.
 However, these appeals are granted on an exception basis.
-The student will be required to document specifically the exceptional circumstances that caused the student to fail the FASAP academic plan and how those problems have been resolved.
+Student will be required to document specifically the exceptional circumstances that caused student to fail the FASAP academic plan and how those problems have been resolved.